zvikam/LabyREnth2017/Docs/Docs1/README.md

 We open it using LibreOffice Writer, and we see it contains an embedded document.

-we Double-click it to open, and then navigate to the macro editor (Tools -> Macros -> Edit Macros)
+Double-click it to open, and then navigate to the macro editor (Tools -> Macros -> Edit Macros) to find several macros:

-We find several macros: Document_Open is not very interesting, but another VBA module contains a more interesting-looking macro:
+Document_Open is not very interesting, but another VBA module contains a more interesting-looking macro:

 ```vbnet
 Rem Attribute VBA_ModuleType=VBAModule